ClickAndMortar/AdvancedCsvConnectorBundle/README.md

   * `forcedValue`: Force a value
   * `normalizerCallback`: Normalizer code to update value from Akeneo
   * `callback`: Method name in **ImportHelper** to update value from Akeneo
+  * `useLabel`: Boolean to get the label associated to the code given
+  * `useReferenceLabel`: Takes the entity path of a customed entity to get the label associated to the code given
+  * `locale`: Select a specific locale for the label to export from the **useLabel** and **useReferenceLabel** methods
+  * `capitalized`: Capitalize the value
 * `normalizers`: List of available normalizers used in mapping
 * `replacements`: Replace **values** by **newValue** in all columns
 * `additionalColumns`: Force static columns in CSV exported file